How to Eliminate Noise Complaints From Cross Fitness Gyms

 Luke researched and tested many different flooring options, even working with an acoustical engineer to analyze different cross fitness mat options to try to find a solution.

 He did find the perfect product in our Sterling Athletic Sound Tiles.
 He ordered a few tiles to test them, and was amazed at the difference that they made.
-Luke tested the tiles by dropping barbells weighing 135, 185, and 225 pounds.
-Then he added kettlebells to the mix.
+Luke tested the tiles by dropping barbells and then added kettlebells to the mix.
 Luke's landlord and property manager were present for the testing, and were amazed at how the tiles virtually eliminated the sound.
 Luke installed Sterling Athletic Sound Tiles in his 2,500-square-foot lifting area, and noise complaints have been reduced to zero.

 Dale Collison, owner of CrossFit Duluth in Duluth, Minnesota, ran into a similar problem with noise complaints.
 When his gym moved into a larger space, Collison found that the new facility wouldn't give him a lease until he agreed to purchase soundproof flooring.

 Collison began to reach sound deadening gym mats, and came across the Sterling Athletic Sound Rubber Tiles.
 He ordered a sample and tested them with his landlord and the owners of two neighboring businesses.
-Collison dropped a 135-pound barbell onto the tiles from three different positions, including an overhead position.
 According to Collison, the difference between the facility's old floor and the Sterling tiles was ''like day and night.''

 Collison installed Sterling Athletic Sound Rubber Tiles in half of his new gym, and athletes have been loving the results, both in terms of the reduced noise and the comfort that the tiles offer.